 - Consultations to address your questions and concerns, and to help you make informed decisions about this challenging time in life

-Our coordinated team of professionals and volunteers combines nursing specialists, care managers, caregivers, a rabbi and interfaith chaplain, and a consulting physician.
+Our coordinated group of professionals and volunteers combines care managers, caregivers, a rabbi and interfaith chaplain, and a consulting physician.
 We work closely with your physician and other healthcare providers and can coordinate hospice services if and when chosen by you.

-To learn more about our palliative care services or our team, call us at 844-222-3212 or visit JFCS’ Seniors At Home website >
+To learn more about our palliative care services, call us at 844-222-3212 or visit JFCS’ Seniors At Home website >